gtxaspec/wz_flash-helper/docs/README_backup.md

 To know what backup ID was used for the most recent backup, check the `initramfs_serial.log` file.

 ### ℹ️ Notes
-- Backup operation will automatically generate .sha256sum files for partition backup images.
+- Backup operation automatically generates .sha256sum files for partition backup images and archives.
 - During the backup operation, the blue LED would be blinking every second.
 - Typically backup operation takes about 30 seconds(for reference, it takes 25 seconds on Wyze Cam v3).